lengmoXXL/vscode-yuque-cli/README.md

 ## Settings

-`yuqueCli.APIToken`: the access token of Yuque API, generate [here](https://www.yuque.com/settings/tokens) `yuqueCli.EndPoint`: the url of Yuque Backend, the form is `https://<yuque domain name>/api/v2/`, for example, `https://www.yuque.com/api/v2/`
+* `yuqueCli.APIToken`: the access token of Yuque API, generate [here](https://www.yuque.com/settings/tokens)
+* `yuqueCli.EndPoint`: the url of Yuque Backend, the form is `https://<yuque domain name>/api/v2/`, for example, `https://www.yuque.com/api/v2/`
+* `yuqueCli.Active`: true or false, specify which folder is active for yuque, for multi root workspace

 ## TODO